 One of the most difficult parts of a divorce or separation involves determining child custody and visitation.
 Even when the parents can discuss custody and visitation amicably, it can be complicated to decide where the child lives, how often they visit the other parent, and what holidays go with which parent.

 Over time, the parenting schedules can change as children get older or a parent has to move out of state.
 Developing a balanced child custody and visitation schedule at the beginning can help you avoid disputes later on.
 It can also provide enough flexibility to accommodate changes and avoid having to take your case to court.
-If you have questions about child custody or visitation schedules, contact the Joshua Wilson Law Firm today.
+If you have questions about child custody or visitation schedules, contact the Higher Level Legal Law Firm today.

 Common Custody and Visitation Schedules